-michigan relay center
+michigan relay service

-The Division on Deaf and Hard of Hearing (DODHH) is a state agency within the Commission on Disability Concerns in the Michigan Department of Civil Rights, to protect and assist people with hearing loss.
-This site offers a brochure on the services available to Deaf and Hard of Hearing, a Communication Access Needs Card, and a Best Practices guide and checklist for those serving people who are deaf, hard of hearing, or speech-impaired, among other things.
+The Division on Deaf, DeafBlind and Hard of Hearing (DODDBHH) is a state agency within the Commission on Disability Concerns in the Michigan Department of Civil Rights, to protect and assist people with hearing loss.
+This site offers a brochure on the services available to Deaf, DeafBlind and Hard of Hearing, a Communication Access Needs Card, and a Best Practices guide and checklist for those serving people who are deaf, hard of hearing, or speech-impaired, among other things.
 Also available: a history of the agency, and other statistics concerning Deaf and Hard of Hearing in Michigan.